Joining us for a debate

 All are welcome

 Everyone is welcome to attend Sylvan debates.
 We encourage people of all backgrounds and viewpoints to participate in our free-speech forum.
 The more diverse the knowledge, opinions and viewpoints of a debate meeting, the greater the collective wisdom we generate.
-This leads to informed votes on the key questions facing the world today!
+This leads to informed votes on the key questions facing our society today!